RekerLab/DeepDelta/README.md

 <p align="center">
-Equation 1: With same molecule for both inputs, predictions should be zero:
+1. With same molecule for both inputs, predictions should be zero:
 </p>